 1. First Things First: Hire The Right People

 Even a small medical practice is apt to have a number of diverse employees.
 Take a dentistry practice that hires twenty people.
-You’ll have dentists, aids which may only clean teeth, maintenance personnel, secretaries, one or two marketing people, and perhaps a lawyer on retainer.
-Also, the primary dentist may own the business and have to bring on other dentists.
+You’ll have dentists, aids that may only clean teeth, maintenance personnel, secretaries, one or two marketing people, and perhaps a lawyer on retainer.
+Also, the primary dentist may own the health business and have to bring on other dentists.

 If you’re recruiting medical personnel for a dentistry practice, an orthodontic clinic, a podiatry facility, or a general healthcare location, it makes sense to hire from a pool with aligned experience.
 It’s not just doctors whose shoes you need to fill, it’s nurses, secretaries, security personnel, and more.
 Here’s a list of the best digital recruitment options in this area for 2021.

 Most of the pay that comes through your clinic is unlikely to be from the pockets of patients.
 In all likelihood, you’re going to be working with payor contracting groups.
 The way such groups maximize their own income is through rewriting contracts in their favor.

 Because the medical groups that use them get caught up and don’t devote themselves to reading every contract update, such agencies often get away with moves like this.
 What makes sense is working with businesses offering payor contracting services to help maximize your profit.